 Control access and users securely

-And as it’s the G Suite, it’s all manageable from any device, anywhere.
+And as it’s Google Workspace it’s all manageable from any device, anywhere.
 Got a midnight alert about a phishing attempt?
 Handle it quickly from bed instead of dragging yourself to that musty server room in the office.

 What about legacy data, though?
 You don’t want everything to be stored forever.
-The Vault lets you archive corporate data from G Suite products including Gmail, Google Drive, Teams Drive, Google Groups and Google Hangouts.
-Set retention policies either on supported content or for specific units, and track and keep logged data for legal audits.
+The Vault lets you archive corporate data from Google Workspace products including Gmail, Google Drive, Teams Drive, Google Groups, and Google Hangouts.
+Set retention policies either on supported content or for specific units, and track and keep logged data for legal audits

 This isn’t some cowboy system; the G Suite for business is a fully-fledged, corporate-ready, safe and secure system with all the control even the fussiest CTO would demand.